kushpatelj86/CPSC-455-Project/README.md

 - **Secure Certificates:**
   I ran the web sockets on a https server and to generate the certificates required for running it on a https server you must

+- **Live on the world wide web:**
+Hosted on render platform
+Uses UptimeRobot to ping to this website every 5 minutes to keep it running forever

 ## Installation